 Sending a birthday wish to grandma?
 You’re doing the right thing.
 The only thing grandma digs more than her grandkids is knowing that they were raised well enough to acknowledge important events (like her birthday) with a card!
 You’ve done the thoughtful thing, and got the card—now how do you say “Happy Birthday, Grandma” in a way that will feel authentic and personal to her?
 Well, glad you asked!
-When it comes to nice things to say to your grandma, we’ve got you covered.
+When it comes to what to say to your grandma on her birthday, we’ve got you covered.

 What’s in a Name?